Prone Foam Superior Support Pad

 Positioning for COVID-19 Patients

 A specialized upper body positioner designed to safely position patients in the prone position.
-It protects the head and face of the patient while cushioning the chest to create sufficient room to maximize lung function.
+It protects the head and face of the patient while cushioning the chest to flex the neck.
 Specifically designed to accommodate intubation tubes and other oral leads while a patient is face down.

 - Protect the face, head, and anterior shoulders while in the prone position